codingconcepts/dg/README.md

 - table: person_type
   count: 5
   columns:
+    # Generate a random UUID for each person_type
     - name: id
       type: gen
       processor:
         value: ${uuid}
+    # Generate a random 16 bit number and left-pad it to 5 digits
     - name: name
       type: gen
       processor: